yuanzhibang-tool/TTQM-Docs/en/question/built-in-module.md

 !> All built-in modules can be used in all scripts, including `Pre-Publish Script`, `Chart Option Script`, `Chart Script`, `User Script`

-> TTQM has some built-in modules, such as network requests, etc. The build-in modules are listed below.
+> TTQM has some built-in modules, such as network requests, etc. The built-in modules are listed below.
 Of course, you can also install the third-party modules yourself.
 For details, please refer to [FAQ?> How to add script third-party modules?](en/question/how-to-add-support-modules.md)

 ---